KharkivCSS/digest/README.md

 10. `git commit -m "Initial commit"`
 11. `git push origin gh-pages`.

-### Updating the static site to Github Pages
+### Updating the static site already hosted on Github Pages

-If you don't have a git repo inside `/build/`:
+If you don't have a git repo inside `/build/`, obtain it:

 1. `cd build/`
 2. `git clone git@github.com:KharkivCSS/digest.git .` (your repo here and don't forget the trailing dot)
 3. `git checkout gh-pages`
 4. `cd ..`

-When you have a git repo inside `/build`, do:
+When you have a git repo inside `/build/`, do:

 1. `bundle exec middleman build`
 2. `cd build/`